ADITYAGUPTAx/Housing-Price-Predictor/README.md

 You can access using this link: https://housing-price-predictor-tlay.onrender.com .

-Its hosted freely on render so it can a couple of minutes to load.
+It is hosted freely on render so it can take a couple of minutes to load, you can also download the files and run it locally by just running the server.py file.